marxin/texi2rst-generated/sphinx/gccint/target-description-macros-and-functions/register-usage.rst

 support for stack-like registers is specific to the 80387 floating point coprocessor.
-If you have a new architecture that uses stack-like registers, you will need to do substantial work on reg-stack.c and write your machine description to cooperate with it, as well as defining these macros.
+If you have a new architecture that uses stack-like registers, you will need to do substantial work on :samp:`reg-stack.c` and write your machine description to cooperate with it, as well as defining these macros.

 .. c:macro:: STACK_REGS